-“Fall like a rose petal“, what a catchy title!
-I really wanted to like this book.
+“Fall like a rose petal“, is a catchy title!
+I wanted to like this book.

-As an entrepreneur myself who in the years after the recession of 2008-09, had gone through a few years of handling bank debts, the story of an entrepreneur who was battling on business debt attracted me.
-When we read in the media about the huge start up successes, we never get to see the hundreds of failures and closures for each success.
-We glamorize running a business, but nothing can be harder than to run a small business in India (I have written a few posts on this subject).
-An appreciation is due to the author for opening up about the toughest chapters of his life & sharing it in the public, it requires a lot of courage and conviction.
+As an entrepreneur myself who in the years after the recession of 2008-09, had gone through a few years of handling bank debts, the story of an entrepreneur battling on business debt resonated with me.
+When we read in the media about the huge start-up successes, we never get to see the hundreds of failures and closures for each success.
+We glamorize running a business, but nothing can be harder than running a small business in India (I have written a few posts on this subject).
+An appreciation is due to the author for opening up about the toughest chapters of his life & sharing it with the public, it requires a lot of courage and conviction.

-Having gone bankrupt, meeting monthly family expenses itself turned a struggle.
-They had seen personal humiliation, got dragged to police station, threatened by goons, being penniless for months and being viewed as cheats by their own parents & siblings.
+Having gone bankrupt, meeting monthly family expenses itself turned into a struggle.
+They had seen personal humiliation, got dragged to the police station, threatened by goons, were penniless for months and were viewed as cheats by their parents & siblings.

-Also, the author failed to convince me on his side of the story, it felt like he was not telling the full story.
-Though he tries hard to hide it, he keeps blaming everyone around him for the failures, except himself.
-Any seasoned entrepreneur will tell you that his/her failures in the business to be always because of their own mistakes, the environment was just a trigger, and not the root cause.
+Also, the author failed to convince me of his side of the story, it felt like he was not telling the full story.
+Though he tries hard to hide it, he keeps blaming everyone around him for his failures, except himself.
+Any seasoned entrepreneur will tell you that his/her failures in the business are always because of their own mistakes, the environment was just a trigger and not the root cause.